learningequality/ka-lite-installers/windows/README.md

 > wine inno-compiler/ISCC.exe installer-source/KaliteSetupScript.iss
 ```
 * The output file named "KALiteSetup-X.X.X.exe" will appear within this project folder.

 ---
+#### Creating an Empty DB
+After installing `ka-lite`:
+* Ensure the file `ka-lite/kalite/database/data.sqlite` doesn't already exist.
+* Run the command `kalite manage syncdb`.
+You will see this prompt:

+    You just installed Django's auth system, which means you don't have any superusers defined.
+    Would you like to create one now? (yes/no):

+* Choose "no".
+* Run the command `kalite manage migrate`.
+* This should create the file `ka-lite/kalite/database/data.sqlite`, which will be copied to the target system by the installer.

+---
 #### To clone ka-lite and this repository, run the following lines: